 Broccoli is a particularly good food to eat if you…

-- Are in need of vitamin C. If the old acne on your face just refuses to heal, then you may well be vitamin C deficient (because it is vital for wound healing).
+ONE – are in need of vitamin C. If the old acne on your face just refuses to heal, then you may well be vitamin C deficient (because it is vital for wound healing).
 If you’re stressed out then you will probably need more as well because vitamin C is used to clear the stress hormone, cortisol.

 It’s also vital that you cook broccoli in the right way, otherwise you could be eating a lot less nutrients than you think…